 Take action if you notice signs of child abuse or if abuse is happening in your house.

-Seek help: Don’t let fear or embarrassment prevent you from seeking help.
-When you contact authorities to report abuse, your name is not released to the family or person involved.
+Seek help.
+Don’t let fear or embarrassment prevent you from seeking help.
+When you contact authorities to report abuse, your name isn’t released to the family or person involved.
 If you suspect that a child is experiencing abuse, call or contact:

 You should also:

-If you think you have abused a child or are at risk for committing abuse:
+If you think you’ve abused a child or are at risk for committing abuse:

 Children who experience abuse may have:

 Child abuse can leave a lasting impact on children if left untreated.
-Adult survivors of child abuse are more likely to have social and emotional problems.
+Adult survivors of child abuse are more likely to have social and emotional issues.
 They may:

-Adult survivors may also have medical and behavioral problems such as:
+Adult survivors may also have medical and behavioral issues like:

 Seek out a mental health professional.
 Therapy can help the child process what happened to them, learn to build healthy relationships and reduce the lasting effects of the abuse.
 Managing the emotional impact of abuse can improve children’s long-term physical health, too.